cutlets14/cutlets14/README.md

 - 👋 Hi, I’m @cutlets14
 - 👀 I’m interested in development using Python and Scala, server-less architectures, and applications in health services.
 - 🌱 I’m currently learning AWS architectures, algorithms in Python and Scala, and C++.
-- 💞️ I’m looking to collaborate on understanding and communicating algorithms.
+- 💞️ I’m looking to collaborate on understanding how algorithms, server-less architectures, and functional programming can be used in healthcare.
 - 📫 How to reach me - cutlets14@gmail.com

 <!---